medialize/sass.js/Readme.md

 Sass parser in JavaScript.
 This is a convenience API for [emscripted](https://github.com/kripken/emscripten) [libsass](https://github.com/sass/libsass) (at [v3.3.3](https://github.com/sass/libsass/releases/tag/3.3.3)).
 If you're looking to run Sass in node, you're probably looking for [node-sass](https://github.com/sass/node-sass).
 Sass.js and node-sass should generate the same results.

-> A fair warning: minified the worker weighs 2.6MB, gzipped it's still 570KB (+20KB for the mem-file).
+> A fair warning: minified the worker weighs 2.6MB, gzipped it's still 560KB.
 If you're on NodeJS or io.js, please use the (considerably faster) [node-sass](https://github.com/andrew/node-sass) instead.

 ---